Galle Fort, Sri Lanka: Your Complete 2026 Travel Guide

 - •Personalized service

-Book early during peak season, which runs from December to April.
+Book early for peak season, which runs from December to April.

 Interesting Facts You Probably Didn’t Know